MicrosoftDocs/PowerShell-Docs/developer/cmdlet/extending-output-objects.md

 - To make your extended types file available to the current session, use the [Update-TypeData](/powershell/module/Microsoft.PowerShell.Utility/Update-TypeData) cmdlet to add the new file.
 If you want your types to take precedence over the types that are defined in other types files (including the Types.ps1xml file), use the `PrependData` parameter of the [Update-TypeData](/powershell/module/Microsoft.PowerShell.Utility/Update-TypeData) cmdlet.
 - To make your extended types file available to all future sessions, add the types file to a module, export the current session, or add the [Update-TypeData](/powershell/module/Microsoft.PowerShell.Utility/Update-TypeData) command to your Windows PowerShell profile.
-To make your extended types file available to all future sessions, add the types file to a module, export the current session, or add the [Update-TypeData](/powershell/module/Microsoft.PowerShell.Utility/Update-TypeData) command to your Windows PowerShell profile.

 ## Signing Types Files